michaellinch90/Hulkamania-Connect-4/README.md

 #### Approach

+- Wrote psuedo code and made a whimsical to ouline project
 - Used Divs in the body to create the board.
 - Defined players 1 and -1
 - Created an array with objects that represent the board.